mNemlaghi/mNemlaghi.github.io/cloud-embeddings/part-three-deploy.md

 👉🏽 API Gateway (Optional): Expose deployed endpoints via API Gateway and Lambda functions to invoke Bedrock/SageMaker runtime clients.

 By following this approach and carefully selecting lightweight containers, you can deploy state-of-the-art embeddings in a repeatable, serverless, and cost-effective manner, focusing on empowering your technology for machine learning.
-Next, we'll [store and query embeddings](https://mnemlaghi.github.io/cloud-embeddings/part-four-store), thanks to Bedrock Knowledge Bases, and we'll explore various vector DB selection options.
+Next, we'll [store and query embeddings](https://mnemlaghi.github.io/cloud-embeddings/part-four-store), thanks to Bedrock Knowledge Bases, and we'll explore various vector DB selection options!